 RNAO is the professional association representing registered nurses, nurse practitioners and nursing students in Ontario.
 Since 1925, it has advocated for healthy public policy, promoted excellence in nursing practice, increased nurses’ contribution to shaping the health-care system, and influenced decisions that affect nurses and the public they serve.

-“It’s always wonderful to see organizations moving towards best practice and this BPSO launch is one of the best moments for of us at RNAO - to share in this and to see the actions and wide reach that you will now have through the work you will be doing,” said Stewart-Pyne.
+“It’s always wonderful to see organizations moving towards best practice and this BPSO launch is one of the best moments for all of us at RNAO - to share in this and to see the actions and wide reach that you will now have through the work you will be doing,” said Stewart-Pyne.

 Conestoga’s application to the RNAO was a collaborative effort between the Schools of Health & Life Sciences and Community Services and the Schlegel Centre for Advancing Seniors Care.
 The Centre, under the direction of Dr. Veronique Boscart, Conestoga’s CIHR/Schlegel Industrial Research Chair for Colleges, works in collaboration with researchers, health-care professionals and the community to develop innovative education, improve workforce development and strengthen care practices in order to support care for seniors and their families.
 Boscart will lead the BPSO initiative at Conestoga.